akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “He doesn't talk much, but seems trustworthy.”

-“Nay, what do *you* want?”
+“Nay, child, what do **you** want?”

-She thought of the road, the cart, the soldiers who had passed her by.
+Beatrice remembered the family during the cart ride, the mother's care.

+She recalled her mother’s words about her father: “*A man’s character shows in small things.
+Watch how he treats those who can do nothing for him.
+For that is the man you must live with.*”

+She thought of the parish priest, one Sunday at Lent, preaching on the sacrament: “*When she takes the wine from her betrothed’s hand, she shows her will to the world.
+For a woman forced is no wife; where the heart is in chains, love cannot dwell.*”

 She thought of the young man who had stood apart while she wept, giving her space, not reaching out.
 She thought of his voice when he said, *I will not take Stanwey from you.
 I will come to you.*

 “I want to know if he is who he says he is,” she said.
-“I want to know if he will keep his word.
-I want—” She stopped, her voice catching.
-“I want to be the one who chooses, if my life is ending, I mean chageing.
+“I want to know his character, his honour.
+I want to know if he will keep his word.
+If—” She stopped, her voice catching.
+“If my life is to change—I want to be the one who chooses.
 Not the king.
 Not the vow.
 Me.”

 Harold’s face softened.
 “Then you had better bring him in.”